Can Russell Wilson and the Seahawks offense keep carrying the defense?

 Seattle is 83-36-1 since that long flight home from Miami, the bonafides of Carroll and Wilson having long since been established and two Super Bowls having been reached.

-As they make another trip to Hard Rock Stadium Sunday, the Seahawks are one of just seven remaining undefeated teams at 3-0 with Wilson playing so historically well that the only question is when there will inevitably be a regression to the mean — Wilson is on pace for 75 touchdown passes, which would better Peyton Manning’s record set in 2013 by 20.
+As they make another trip to Hard Rock Stadium on Sunday, the Seahawks are one of just seven remaining undefeated teams at 3-0 with Wilson playing so historically well that the only question is when there will inevitably be a regression to the mean.
+Wilson is on pace for 75 touchdown passes, which would better Peyton Manning’s record set in 2013 by 20.

 Or maybe there doesn’t have to be one?